PTSD vs. Complex PTSD (C-PTSD): What’s the Difference?

 PTSD, CPTSD, and Dallas Clients: What We’re Seeing

-What I’m seeing more and more in Dallas is this: People who’ve done therapy before.
-People who are insightful.
-People who can articulate their story beautifully.
-But their nervous systems are still bracing.
+What I’m seeing more and more in trauma therapy in Dallas is this: You’ve done therapy before.
+You’re insightful.
+You can articulate your story beautifully.
+But your nervous systems is still bracing.
 That’s often Complex PTSD.
 And the good news?
 The nervous system is changeable.
 With the right approach, one that integrates trauma processing, body awareness, and relational safety, healing isn’t just possible.
 It’s sustainable.

 How to Know Which Therapy Path You Need